River Suir

 Carrick-on-Suir is tidal and has a 1–50-year flood defence.
-The Office of Public Works (OPW) now plan to install a 1–200-year flood defence where the river Suir flows through Waterford city.
+The Office of Public Works (OPW) now plan to install a 1–200-year flood defence where the Suir flows through Waterford city.

 The flow of the Suir was advantageous to watermills, such as at Ardfinnan Woollen Mills where tweed was washed, dyed and exported around the world.